 This 1922 Renaissance Revival landmark (the former Federal Reserve Building) strikes an admirable balance between historic, old-world charm and sleek, modern appointments.
 Historic photographs and paintings (including two huge N.W.
 Wyeth works commissioned by the Federal Reserve) adorn many walls; the Governor's Room has a large collection of historic Boston-area maps on loan from the Boston Public Library.
 Out front sits a bright pink London taxi, made available to guests for in-town jaunts (but no rides to the airport).
-Crystal chandeliers light the hallways and jewel-tone fabrics swath just-updated guest rooms—the decor isn't exactly daring, but it is impeccable and elegant.
-Suites have espresso machines, with regular coffee makers in others, and all rooms feature alarm clocks with iPod/iPhone docks.
-It's a bustling scene at Bond, the Langham's in-house restaurant-bar, which attracts dressed-to-the-nines partygoers.
-While the Post Office Square spot is all business during the week (including the who's-who power breakfast and lunch crowds at Café Fleuri), families and couples drop in on weekends for much lower room rates and special deals at the Chuan Body + Soul spa.
+Jewel-tone fabrics swath recently updated guest rooms—the decor isn't exactly daring, but it is impeccable and elegant.
+Suites have espresso machines, with regular coffeemakers in others, and all rooms feature alarm clocks with iPod/iPhone docks.
+At Bond, the Langham's in-house restaurant-bar, there's a lounge-y vibe for the well-dressed clientele, who knock back beverages from an extensive wine and champagne list.
+While the Post Office Square spot is all business during the week (including the who's-who power breakfast and lunch crowds at Café Fleuri), families and couples drop in on weekends for much lower room rates.
+Guests enjoy special deals at the Chuan Body + Soul spa.
 Use a nearby public parking lot, where rates are cheaper on weekends.